fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <p style="text-align: justify;"><b>SSH key</b> is an IAM feature to allow developer to access AWS services through the AWS CLI.</p>

+<p><a href="https://docs.aws.amazon.com/singlesignon/latest/userguide/connectonpremad.html">AWS IAM Identity Center</a> (successor to AWS Single Sign-On) requires a two-way trust so that it has permissions to read user and group information from your domain to synchronize user and group metadata.
+IAM Identity Center uses this metadata when assigning access to permission sets or applications.</p>

 <p><center>
   <img src="/img/aws/iam.png" height="90%" width="90%">
 </center></p>